xyncro/sites-eternity.engineering/_posts/2018-03-14-a-new-type-of-technology-company.md

 * **Build rooms.
 Charge people to stay in them, eat, drink.**
 * **Construct buildings.
 Sell them.**

-Eternity will -- must -- follow this example.
+Eternity will -- must -- follow these examples.
 No complex multi-layered business models.
 No hidden monetization strategy.
 No blurring of the lines between customer and product.

 In short, the simple model of Eternity is this: **Store digital memories – keep them safe and accessible for generations.
 Charge a fair and sustainable amount to do so.**